-The 144-byte memory array is physically realized as one contiguous array, organized as 9 pages of 16 bytes each.
-"Page Write" operations can be performed to any of the LUT pages.
-In order to perform a Page Write operation the Write Enable Latch (WEL) bit in Control register 6 must first be set (See "WEL: Write Enable Latch (Volatile)" on page 13.)
+The 2176-bit memory array is physically realized as one contiguous array, organized as 17 pages of 16 bytes each.
+A "Page Write" operation can be performed to any of the GPM or LUT pages.
+In order to perform a Page Write operation to the memory array, the Write Enable Latch (WEL) bit in Control register 6 must first be set See "WEL: Write Enable Latch (Volatile)" on page 12.

-A Page Write operation is initiated in the same manner as the byte write operation; but instead of terminating the write cycle after the first data byte is transferred, the master can transmit up to 16 bytes (See Figure 18).
-After the receipt of each byte, the X96010 responds with an ACK, and the internal byte address counter is incremented by one.
+A Page Write operation is initiated in the same manner as the byte write operation; but instead of terminating the write cycle after the first data byte is transferred, the master can transmit up to 16 bytes (see Figure 19).
+After the receipt of each byte, the X96012 responds with an ACK, and the internal byte address counter is incremented by one.
 The page address remains constant.
 When the counter reaches the end of the page, it "rolls over" and goes back to the first byte of the same page.

 For example, if the master writes 12 bytes to a 16-byte page starting at location 11 (decimal), the first 5 bytes are written to locations 11 through 15, while the last 7 bytes are written to locations 0 through 6 within that page.
 Afterwards, the address counter would point to location 7.
-If the master supplies more than 16 bytes of data, then new data overwrites the previous data, one byte at a time (See Figure 19).
+If the master supplies more than 16 bytes of data, then new data overwrites the previous data, one byte at a time.
+See Figure 20.